We are thrilled to work in collaboration with a range of inspiring and creative brands, celebrities and artists in truly unique ways.

 Here are just a few partners we are proud to have collaborated with to raise funds for Bristol Children's Hospital.

-Disney Pixar designed an incredible ‘Gromit Lightyear’ sculpture for our Gromit Unleashed project in 2013.
-The sculpture was shipped all the way from Bristol, UK to their headquarters in California where a team led by John Lasseter, Chief Creative Officer of Walt Disney and Pixar Animation Studios and Director of Toy Story, bought this incredible sculpture to life.
+Disney Pixar designed the incredible ‘Gromit Lightyear’ sculpture at Disney Pixar HQ in California where a team led by John Lasseter, Chief Creative Officer of Walt Disney and Pixar Animation Studios and Director of Toy Story, bought this incredible sculpture to life.

 Watch the ‘making of Gromit Lightyear’ film above to discover how the team at Pixar transformed one iconic character into another!

 Sir Quentin Blake is best known for his distinctive illustrative style, which he used in his design for his Gromit ‘Gizmo’.
 Quentin painted children ‘flying’ all over Gromit, which raised an amazing £32 000 at auction for Bristol Children’s Hospital.

 Artist Sir Quentin Blake was thrilled by the prospect of drawing on such a peculiar shape "As soon as I was asked to do it, I signed up immediately!
 There aren’t many Gromit-shaped sheets of paper!"